 Introduction to JavaScript Array Sort

-Sorting means arrange items in a specific order.
-Array Sorting means to arrange the elements in either ascending or descending order.
+Sorting means arranging items in a specific order.
+Array Sorting means arranging the elements in either ascending or descending order.
 Array sorting can be performed with strings and numbers.

-Real-time Example: When we want to sort out Amazon products either by based on price or brand company or product name etc. It is very difficult to iterate the items with for loop or while loop because execution time is more.
+Real-time Example: When we want to sort out Amazon products based on price, brand company, product name, etc. It is difficult to iterate the items with for loop or a while loop because the execution time is more.
 So, instead of that, we can use predefined methods provided by JavaScript.
-That is sort(), reverse() etc.
+That is sort(), reverse(), etc.

 How does Array Sort work in JavaScript?